fjelltopp/.github/.github/pull_request_template.md

 ## Description

 Please include a summary of the change(s).
+You should also include screenshots or videos of UI changes.

 You should include a link to the JIRA ticket and also a sentence summary of the motivation.